tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 "9","8","8","20","0493bcfb-652e-4d17-815b-b0cce0742fbe","VALIDATION_COUNTRYCODE_STANDARD","RUN_HAS_RESULT","COMPLIANT","dwc countryCode is a valid ISO (ISO 3166-1-alpha-2 country codes) value","","","","","","","","","","","","US","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","",""

-### 8.4 Where to Get the Test Validation Data (non-normative)
+### 8.4 Where to Get the Test Conformance Testing Data (non-normative)

-The validation data are in two files, one containing normal data values, the other containing validation cases using non-printing characters.
+The conformance testing data are in two files, one containing normal data values, the other containing test cases containing non-printing characters.

-1. [TG2_test_validation_data.csv](../../../../core/TG2_test_validation_data.csv) - file containing data values that might be expected to be encountered in real-world data.
+1. [TG2_test_validation_data.csv](./TG2_test_validation_data.csv) - file containing data values that might be expected to be encountered in real-world data.
-2. [TG2_test_validation_data_nonprintingchars.csv](../../../../core/TG2_test_validation_data_nonprintingchars.csv) - file containing non-printing characters for testing implementation of `bdq:Empty`.
+2. [TG2_test_validation_data_nonprintingchars.csv](./TG2_test_validation_data_nonprintingchars.csv) - file containing non-printing characters for testing implementation of `bdq:Empty`.

 Both of these files have the same set of columns, but the latter has rows that contain input values for selected [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) that are either the `0x00` null character (e.g., `dwc:scientificName="0x00"`), or a pair of ASCII control characters (`0x0E` and `0x0F`, e.g., `dwc:day="0x0E0x0F`).
 This file is intended to validate that Test implementations are consistently evaluating inputs as consistent with the definition of `bdq:Empty`.

 The non-printing characters file MUST only be edited with a tool that will maintain the non-printing characters.

-Both files have a header line identifying the columns as described in [Structure of the Test Validation Data (non-normative)](#82-structure-of-the-validation-data-non-normative).
+Both files have a header line identifying the columns as described in [Structure of the Test Conformance Testing Data (non-normative)](#82-structure-of-the-test-conformance-testing-data-non-normative).

 The `Response` when executed against a row as input is expected to contain "Response.status", "Response.result" and "Response.comment".
 An implementation is expected to produce the exact `Response.status`, the exact `Response.result` (ignoring order of any key-value pairs for an `Amendment` `Response`), while `Response.comment` is an example of what a comment in English might look like.